Martin Crudo: Los Crudos and Limp Wrist Interview

 The earliest of US punk in particular had many many queer people involved and active in the scene.
 The more known people were Darby Crash of the GERMS, Tomata Du Plenty of the SCREAMERS, Bob Mould from HÜSKER DÜ, Gary Flyed is the singer of the DICKS, Randy Turner is the singer of the BIG BOYS.
 There were also many many old punks who experimented with sexuality but may not have identified as gay.
 Some even prostituted themselves to men like DeDe Ramone.
 So whatever the reason sexuality was pretty fluid.

 What about the Latino hardcore/punk scene?
 You made the movie “Beyond The Screams: A Latino/Chicano Hardcore/Punk Documentary”, but it seems there’s a big difference since the time you did the movie?
-Bands like Los Crudos, Huasipungo, Youth Against are not active for years.
+Bands like Los Crudos, Huasipungo, Youth Against.
 What’s happening now?

 In the Latino Punk scene there are tons of great bands and a strong scene of it, some of the bands are Ilegal from Montreal, Canada, Sin Orden is still happening, Tuberculosis, La Voz, Rayos X, Polizkitzo, Outraged, Ultratumbados, Venganza, Mugre, NN, Peligro Social, Ruleta Russa, and tons more there is some great stuff happening.